RAF Lympne: Between the wars

 Between the wars, the airport was used for annual camps by squadrons of the Auxiliary Air Force.

 On 1 August 1931, No. 601 (County of London) Squadron AuxAF began its annual camp at Lympne.
 In August 1933, No. 601 (County of London) Squadron again held its annual camp at Lympne.
 They were visited by the Marquess of Londonderry, who was the Secretary of State for Air.
 The squadron was equipped with Hawker Harts.
 From 13 to 27 July 1934, 606 (City of Glasgow) Squadron AuxAF held its annual camp at Lympne, followed by 601 (County of London) Squadron AuxAF from 29 July to 12 August.
 In August 1935, 601 (County of London) Squadron AuxAF held its annual camp at Lympne.
 The squadron having converted from a bomber squadron to a fighter squadron earlier in the year.
 From 2 to 16 August 1936, 601 Squadron held their annual camp at Lympne.

 In November, it was reported that 21 Squadron and 34 Squadron were temporarily relocated to Lympne as hangars at RAF Abbotsinch had been damaged in gales.
 In October 1936, Lympne was again taken over by the RAF, becoming a base within No. 1 (Bomber) Group.
 Although some improvements were carried out, Lympne was initially seen as a temporary station.
 On 3 November, 21 Squadron and 34 Squadron moved in, equipped with Hawker Hind aircraft.
 On 12 July 1938, 34 Squadron departed Lympne followed by 21 Squadron departing on 15 August.
 Lympne was placed under "Care and Maintenance" in October 1938, becoming a Training Command Administration School.
 In May 1939, Lympne was transferred to Fighter Command.
 It was used by the Fleet Air Arm as an outstation for the Air Mechanics School based at HMS Daedalus near Portsmouth.
 On 1 July 1939, Lympne was taken over by the Fleet Air Arm, becoming HMS Buzzard.
+The airbase was known as Royal Naval Air Station Lympne (or RNAS Lympne), its function was the support of disembarked Fleet Air Arm squadrons.
 Aircraft at Buzzard included Blackburn Sharks and Gloster Gladiators.